NikKowPHP/social-brain/chapters/chapter-8.md

 >
 > **The Reality:** The brain's trust circuits aren't built on perfection; they're built on connection.
 Flawless competence can be intimidating (a Status threat).
 Strategically admitting an imperfection (Calibrated Vulnerability) is a powerful signal that you are human, safe, and trustworthy.
 It's a biological invitation for the other person's brain to release oxytocin.
 ---
-> ### **Ethical Alert: The Conductor's Oath Check**
+> ### **Shadow Alert: Weaponized Vulnerability**
 >
-> "Calibrated Vulnerability" can be weaponized to create a false sense of intimacy.
+> "Calibrated Vulnerability" can be used to create a false sense of intimacy.
 A Shadow Conductor shares a minor, calculated "vulnerability" to trick the other person into sharing a genuine one, which they can later exploit.
 This is a profound violation of trust.
 >
 > **Check your intent.** Are you sharing to create a genuine human connection, or are you sharing to extract information?
 True vulnerability is an invitation; weaponized vulnerability is a trap.
 Only share something that is genuinely true for you, and never pressure the other person to reciprocate.
 ---